Our Research

 Key research themes of our first study include:

-Drivers of workplace stress and burnout across roles and industries
+Drivers of workplace stress and burnout

-The relationship between stress and innovation, across different demographics
+The relationship between burnout and innovation capacity

 Early indicators of burnout before disengagement or turnover